Mindinventory/GenerateDynamicCustomForm/README.md

 - Checkbox for accepting terms and conditions.
 - Submit button for saving data.
 - After Successful saving of data one can check entered data and also edit the data.

+## Usage

+- To use this Custom Form, just download this demo and copy files to your project.

 # By Apple